klasmodin/klasmodin.github.io/_drafts/what-is-shape-analysis.md

 Following a 2002 meeting on image analysis at Los Alamos National Laboratory, Miller discussed Joshi's model with [Darryl Holm](https://en.wikipedia.org/wiki/Darryl_Holm), in particular its connection to soliton solutions in the [Camassa-Holm shallow water equation](https://en.wikipedia.org/wiki/Camassa%E2%80%93Holm_equation).
 Through Marsden, Holm, and many collaborators, computational anatomy then quickly spread also in the geometric mechanics community.

-From these and other events, the mathematical field of **shape analysis** took form.
+From these and certainly also other events, the mathematical field of shape analysis took form.

 ## Warps by geodesics

 The starting point in shape analysis is a Riemannian manifold $$M$$, usually compact.
+This is your spatial domain.
 To keep it simple, we continue here with $$M$$ as the [$$n$$-dimensional cube](https://en.wikipedia.org/wiki/Hypercube)

 $$